2 FAM 800

 (e) For aircraft made available to a foreign government, detailed records on the use of such aircraft.

-(3) Ensure that Department-owned or exclusively leased aircraft are used only to accomplish the Departments official business or are made available to a foreign government for foreign assistance purposes;
+(3) Department-owned or exclusively leased aircraft must be used only to accomplish the Department’s official business or made available to a foreign government for foreign assistance purposes.

-(4) Ensure that all passengers traveling on the Departments aircraft are authorized to travel on such aircraft; and
+(4) All passengers traveling on the Department’s aircraft must be authorized to travel on such aircraft.

 b.
 The Department, through its designated Senior Aviation Management Official, participates in, and coordinates its policy with, the Interagency Committee for Aviation Policy (ICAP).
 The ICAP advises the General Services Administration (GSA) on making policy for Federal aviation management.

 c.
-The Departments Aviation Governing Board (AGB), which the INL Assistant Secretary chairs, provides oversight of aviation activities in the Department, to include the Aviation Working Capital Fund (AWCF).
+The Department’s Aviation Governing Board (AGB), which the Under Secretary for Management chairs, provides oversight of aviation activities in the Department, to include the Aviation Working Capital Fund (AWCF).

-The objective of this chapter is to outline responsibilities and procedures for implementing the Department's policy for managing aircraft.
+The objective of this chapter is to define responsibilities and procedures beyond the CFR for implementing the Department's policy for managing aircraft.

-This policy applies to the management of all activities of Department-owned or exclusively-leased aircraft.
+This policy applies to the management of all activities related to “Government Aircraft” as defined in 41 CFR 102-33.5.
 This includes:

 (1) Aircraft that the Department owns, bails, loans, or borrows.